 - Request permission and an ADD slip from the academic department that teaches the course.
 The instructor may assist with this – ask for their guidance on who to contact.

 - Verify that the ADD slip has either been sent to the Registrar’s office by the department (electronic) or take the paper ADD slip in person to the Registrar’s office (physical form).

 - Do everything ASAP.
 Most instructors and departments will not add students to classes beyond the second week of a semester.

-Suggested course lists for the current registration periods are found on the course list page of this site.
+Course lists for COSSPP undergraduate majors for the current registration periods are found on the course list page of this site.

 Students choosing to declare a dual degree (pursuing two bachelor’s degrees at the same time) must complete all major requirements (including required minors) for both degrees with a minimum of 150 earned credit hours.

 In adding either a double major or a dual degree, a student’s first step is to meet with an academic advisor in the major that they are adding.
 Advisors will review the student’s record, make sure they are on track of the major being added, and complete major change forms and any needed programs of study with the student.

 Students who have already completed 90+ hours of credit must submit a plan of study completed with an advisor to the Academic Dean’s office of each respective major in order to have their petition considered for approval.